 Table 4 shows the budget distribution over the 4 funding seasons.

-Following the efforts started in 2022, the AZKR guild will continue our collaborations with third parties (Aztec) and look for new ones according to the following rules:
+Following the efforts started in 2022, the AZKR guild will continue our collaborations with third parties (Aztec) and look for new ones.
+All revenue generated by the Aragon ZK Research Guild during the funding period of this proposal through either collaborations, partnerships, or work on behalf of the Aragon Project will be returned to the Aragon DAO treasury intended to be budget-relieving.

 Implementations available in Github: https://github.com/aragonzkresearch